andrew-johnson-4/PunCalculus/README.md

 ## Types

+Typechecking is a graph-coloring problem to ensure that Cannot Determine Color does not get applied to the result of Greedy Infer.

 $$greedy \ infer \quad \frac{f:A \to B \quad f:B \to C}{f:A \to C}$$

 $$cannot \ determine \ color \quad \frac{f:A \to B \quad f:B \to C \quad f:A \to C}{\bot}$$